intel-analytics/BigDL-2.x/zoo/src/test/resources/serving/OfflineBenchmarkGuide.md

 ```
 The script will generate `config.yaml` and `zoo.jar` in the current path.

-If these files already exist, skip STEP 3.

 ##### STEP 4:
-Put the model in any of your local directory, and set model:/path/to/dir in `config.yaml`.
+Put the model in your local directory, and set model:/path/to/dir in `config.yaml`.

 ##### STEP 5:
 ```